d-carrigg/SlackNetBlockBuilder/index.md

 A fluent builder extension for [SlackNet](https://github.com/SlackNet/SlackNet) that simplifies creating Slack Block Kit UI elements with a clean, chainable API.

 > [!NOTE]
 > This package is currently in beta.
-The code works but naming may change until production release.
+The code works, but breaking changes may occur until the v1 release.

 ## Installation